aws/aws-sdk-ruby/README.md

 2. With `aws-sdk-v1` (version 1) and `aws-sdk` (version 2) coexist in your project, you can simply update `aws-sdk` to `~>3` or using separate service gems as described in version 2 upgrade options.

-Addtional information for migrating from Version 1 to Version 2, please follow [V1 to V2 migration guide](https://github.com/aws/aws-sdk-ruby/blob/master/MIGRATING.md).
+For addtional information of migrating from Version 1 to Version 2, please follow [V1 to V2 migration guide](https://github.com/aws/aws-sdk-ruby/blob/master/MIGRATING.md).

 ### Addtional Information